FStelzer/flowbeat/README.md

 Generally if flowbeat does not show the samples you want, the sflow library is probably lacking the parser support for them.

-WARNING: Please be aware that the exported data format will change in the future!

 # Building
 Flowbeat uses Glide for dependency management.
 To install glide see: https://github.com/Masterminds/glide